Cutepuppydog/garbagecoin/README.md

 What is Litecoin?
 ----------------

-Litecoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Litecoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Litecoin Core is the name of open source software which enables the use of this currency.
+Garbagecoin is an awesome digital currency that enables instant payments to anyone, anywhere in the world.
+Garbagecoin uses technology to operate with no central authority: managing transactions and issuing money are carried out collectively by this thing.
+Garbagecoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Litecoin Core software, see [https://litecoin.org](https://litecoin.org).
+For more information, see https://sites.google.com/view/garbagecoin/home.

 License
 -------

-Litecoin Core is released under the terms of the MIT license.
+Garbagecoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process